pwrtelegram/pwrtelegram/README.md

 * Please note that this API is still in beta and there might be small bugs.
 To report them contact [Daniil Gentili](https://telegram.me/danogentili) or [open an issue](https://github.com/pwrtelegram/pwrtelegram/issues) or [submit a pull request with a fix](https://github.com/pwrtelegram/pwrtelegram) or write to [@pwrtelegramgroup](https://telegram.me/pwrtelegramgroup).

+* getBackend

+This method returns a Chat object with info about the backend pwrtelegram user.

 ## Known bugs